-Indeed, the use of a standard movement makes it easier to service the watch in any city of the world and the layout of the dial, as well as the classic shape of rose gold body, allows you to wear the watch with any formal dress on any special occasion, be it wedding, anniversary, graduation ceremony or some other, not so pleasant, event.
+Indeed, the use of a standard movement makes it easier to service the watch in any city of the world and the layout of the dial, as well as the classic shape of the rose gold body, allows you to wear the watch with any formal dress on any special occasion, be it wedding, anniversary, graduation ceremony or some other, not so pleasant, event.

 As you can see, the new Carl F. Bucherer Adamavi Automatic sports a subdued silver dial with a set of applied Arabic numerals and baton-shaped hour markers that are contrast enough to make the watch absolutely legible when the lighting conditions are adequate.

 The date aperture, which is neatly placed between 4 and 5 o’clock, is also large enough for the numerals to be easily readable.

 My only complaint here is the use of the hour and minute hands: they are too thin compared to the hour markers and the numerals.
 To my taste, a pair of leaf-shaped pointers would be just fine to make this model a living (and affordable classic.)

 Photos: Carl F. Bucherer